dalu2104/SOP-Solver/README.md

 # SOP-Solver
 SOP Solver project for the Module 'Bachelorprojekt' at the group 'Algorithmen and Komplexitaet' at University of Kiel

-USAGE (right now, only automated windows usage is suppoted, for Linux, compile and run manually):
+USAGE (.bat for Windows, .sh for Linux):
 1) Download or clone the repository.
 2) Make sure that a current JDK is available in the environment variables.
-3) Compile programm with compile.bat.
+3) Compile programm with compile.bat/compile.sh
-4) Run programm with SOP-Solver.bat
+4) Run programm with SOP-Solver.bat/SOP-Solver.sh
-[5) Undo the compilation with undoCompile.bat.]
+[5) Undo the compilation with undoCompile.bat/undoCompile.sh.]

 Status:
 - Greedy algorithms and algorithms for feasible solution have been added.
 Working on Algorithms with better runtime.